Skip to content

 DO make every word count.

-Be careful with overused words or expressions.
 Avoid business clichés and industry jargon that the reader might not know well.
 Recruiters and hiring managers are notoriously fussy about certain words and phrases that are used just to sound clever or fill up space.
 Instead, come across as a real person who wants to talk with others, not at them.

 DO make every keyword count, too.